-In December 2008, our chapter will celebrate 85 years.
-We have approximately 500 members and meet monthly except for July and August.
-We take an active part in the expanding conservation and ecological issues of central Florida where wetlands and other natural habitats are being changed to homes for the huge influx of people and industries.We publish a newsletter, The Pelican, twelve months per year to provide our members with information about birds and birding, field trips and items of interest.
+Today we have approximately 500 members and meet monthly except for June, July and August.
+From October through May each year we offer a full slate of field trips to birding locations in Central Florida and sometimes beyond.
+We take an active part in the expanding conservation and ecological issues of central Florida where wetlands and other natural habitats are being changed to homes for the huge influx of people and industries.We publish an e-newsletter, The Pelican, twelve months per year to provide our members with information about birds and birding, field trips and items of interest.
 In recent years we donated funds

-Our member volunteers work with the Mainland High School Rose Bay Project which is an ongoing Marine Science and multi-discipline plan in which the students use the primitive 62-acre wetland as their laboratory.
+Our members volunteer to work with the Mainland High School Rose Bay Project which is an ongoing Marine Science and multi-discipline plan in which the students use the primitive 62-acre wetland as their laboratory.
 Volunteers blazed and maintain a birding trail at Sugar Mill Gardens in Port Orange.
 We partner with the City of Port Orange to preserve and protect the Sanctuary Island in the ICW.
 We participate in the spring and fall migratory bird counts and the annual Christmas Bird Count.

 General Information: firstname.lastname@example.org